Institution of Marriage

 Parents should be alert to signs of distress in their child or children.
 Young children may react to divorce by becoming more aggressive and uncooperative or by withdrawing.
 Older children may feel deep sadness and loss.
 Their schoolwork may suffer and behavior problems are common.
-As teenagers and adults, children of divorce can have trouble with their own relationships and experience problems with self-esteem.
+As teenagers and adults, children of divorce can have trouble with their own relationships and experience problems with self-esteem.6

-We need to make an effort each and every day to keep our marriages strong and not let them drift toward divorce.
+We must make an effort each and every day to keep our marriages strong and not let them drift toward divorce.
 We must put aside our anger, forgive our spouse a million times over, always be faithful, subdue our pride and ego, and always let true Christian love guide our actions.
 Professional counseling may help resolve marital problems before the relationship deteriorates beyond repair.

 However, each one of you also must love his wife as he loves himself, and the wife must respect her husband.
 (NIV, Ephesians 5:33)

 If anyone does not provide for his relatives, and especially for his immediate family, he has denied the faith and is worse than an unbeliever.
 (NIV, 1 Timothy 5:8)

 If an unbeliever abandons the marriage, the other partner is freed from the marriage bond (1 Corinthians 7:15).